-Previously, I wrote about the benefits of utilizing active learning during in-class instruction as a compliment to lectures.
-But learning doesn’t stop once students leave the classroom (or close the Zoom window as a result of online learning;) how students learn once they get home, is equally an opportunity for innovation and enhancement, as the changes active learning provides to in-class instruction.
+Learning shouldn't stop once students leave the classroom or close their Zoom window.
+How students learn once they get home, is equally an opportunity for innovation and enhancement, as the changes active learning provides to in-class instruction.

-The flipped classroom, a learning approach recently gaining momentum, is a pedagogical approach in which instructional learning is moved to outside of the classroom, and the resulting classroom sessions are focused on applying learned concepts through creative and interactive approaches.
-This means that students will listen or view lecture recordings prior to the actual class; therefore the concepts that need to be understood are done so prior to the class itself in the form of video lectures or podcasts.
-This, in turn, allows the lecture to be used as a space to apply concepts; this can be done with group discussions, mini-assignments or even problem-solving activities.
+The flipped classroom, a learning approach recently gaining momentum, is a pedagogical approach in which instructional learning is moved to outside the classroom, and the resulting classroom sessions are focused on applying learned concepts through creative and interactive approaches.
+In this learning environment, students will listen or view lecture recordings prior to the actual class - a pre-class.
+Therefore, the concepts that need to be understood are done prior to the class itself in the form of video lectures or podcasts.
+This, in turn, allows the lecture to be used as a learning space to apply concepts; this can be done with group discussions, mini-assignments, or even problem-solving class activities.

 Flipped learning allows students to consume and understand knowledge in a way that is most conducive to them.
 Instead of a scheduled lecture slot, learnings in an inverted classroom can occur any time of day or week depending on the student's schedule.
-The role of the professor is not to simply record and post their lectures, but in addition, they will also help guide students through their learning, and provide different opportunities for students to display understanding of course concepts.
+The role of the professor is not to simply record and post their lectures.
+In addition, instructors will also help guide students through their learning, and provide different opportunities for students to display an understanding of course concepts at their own pace.

-Unlike in a traditional classroom, flipped learning shifts learning away from the instructor and to the students; students are now not just consumers of knowledge, they have the opportunity to curate knowledge.
+Unlike in a traditional classroom, flipped learning shifts learning away from the instructor and to the students.
+Now, students are not just consumers of knowledge, they have the opportunity to curate knowledge.
 In order to ensure students are on the right track, many professors will utilize peer assessment as a way to gauge student progress and an opportunity for students to apply their learnings.

 Free from the constraints of in-class scheduling, flipped learning allows instructors to curate learnings that will be the most effective for their students.
-Professors can add videos, or relevant case studies to supplement their students' learning.
-Flipped learning forces instructors to only select the content that is most beneficial to their students.
+Professors can add videos, or relevant case studies to supplement student learning.
+Flipped learning forces instructors to only select the course content that is most beneficial to their students.

-Flipped learning adjusts the role of instructors away from lecturing or actively teaching, and shifts it towards a moderator or facilitator of learning type-role.
+Flipped learning adjusts the role of instructors away from lecturing, direct instruction, or actively teaching, and shifts it towards a moderator or facilitator of learning type-role.
 In this case, educators actively check-in with their students through routine assessments and observations.

 With the closures of schools as a result of the COVID Pandemic, many educators who were interested in deploying the flipped classroom approach may be unsure how to do so now.
 Let’s outline a few approaches that will allow educators to offer flipped classrooms with remote learning.

 Placing students in groups to discuss class concepts or to complete assignments helps to expose students to differing points of view.
-Team-based discussions can occur remotely over chats and interactive videos.
+Team-based discussions may occur remotely over chats and interactive videos.
 This can even be done in small-group discussions.
 Learning accessibility is greatly achieved with more team-based assignments.
 Also, this approach encourages student engagement making it more effective.

 A flipped classroom model optimizes the learning experience of the students with their educators more than in a traditional lecture.
 The flipped classroom approach is an effective way to structure courses to maximize student understanding of concepts and engagement.
-It empowers students to take-charge of their own learnings and mould it in a way that is unique and beneficial to how they choose to understand concepts.
+This pedagogy empowers students to take charge of their own learnings and mold it in a way that is unique and beneficial to how they choose to understand concepts.

 What is Flipped learning? https://flippedlearning.org/wp-content/uploads/2016/07/FLIP_handout_FNL_Web.pdf